 Being more informed about the different life insurance policies that are available to you, as well as knowing what your future needs are, will enable you to better find a good policy and make an informed decision.
 Some of the more common life insurance policies you might seek to acquire include:

 A very common type of policy--upon your death, your beneficiaries receive a benefit that can be paid out in either a lump sum, a monthly payment, or an annuity.
 It is one of the more affordable policies, and a good choice if you want to ensure that your family is covered financially after your death.
 You pay premiums until the term is expired, typically 30 years.

-In this policy, a part of the premiums you pay each month are added to the dollar amount of the death benefit, subsequently increasing the total benefit paid to your beneficiaries.
-This policy typically costs more than term life, but does not expire.
+In this policy, a part of the premiums you pay each month is added to the dollar amount of the death benefit, subsequently increasing the total benefit paid to your beneficiaries.
+This policy typically costs more than term life but does not expire.

 Somewhat similar to whole life, but with a few key differences.
 Talk to your insurance agent to find out more.